 Hibernian were visitors to Hampden Park on Saturday 1 December.
 Queen's Park's heavy defeat at Celtic Park a week earlier had an adverse effect on the attendance.
 Hibernian took the early initiative but it was Queen's Park who took the lead when Dyke Berry met a corner kick and fired a shot in off the post.
 That was as good as it got for Queen's.
 The score was still 1-0 at the interval but the Edinburgh side scored four unanswered second half goals to record a convincing 4-1 victory.
 The Hibs' scorers were Michael Murray, Allan Martin or Murray, William Smith and Alex Howie.
 It was humiliating defeat for the Spiders.

 Queen's Park had decided that Hampden Park should be the first Scottish ground to have turnstiles, following their successful introduction in England.
-The turnstiles were in use for the first time at the match with Rangers.
+The self-registering turnstiles were in use for the first time at the match with Rangers.

 Two days after Christmas, Queen's Park enjoyed another 8-3 victory.
 On this occasion, their opponents were Leith Athletic.
 The match was played in stormy conditions and the Hampden pitch was in a sorry state.
 Goals from either Andy or Willie Stewart gave Queen's a two nil lead at the interval.
 Only poor shooting and brilliant goalkeeping prevented the advantage being greater.
 The second half scorers are unclear.
 Willie Lambie scored twice to make the score 4-0.
 Willie Stewart and Bob McColl both then scored for Queen's and the final two goals may have been scored by Willie Lambie.
 John Paterson (2) and Robert Boyd replied for the Edinburgh side.